EggTwoLegg/UnrealFlecsWrapper/README.md

-Exposes the flecs library by https://github.com/SanderMertens/flecs to Unreal Engine 5.
-Has a simple node-based scheduler and a few example systems.
 # UECS | An Unreal Engine 5 + Flecs integration
 #### _*Meant for C++ developers.
 No blueprint support (yet and potentially ever)._